 Mr. Dilworth writes frequently on issues of lawyer conduct.
 His articles have appeared in publications such as the California Bar Journal, Los Angeles Lawyer, San Francisco Attorney Magazine, ABA GP SoloMagazine, the Media Law Resource Newsletter, the CJA Criminal Defense Journal and other publications by State and local bar associations.
 Mr. Dilworth also lectures frequently on issues of legal ethics, malpractice and law firm risk management for a variety of organizations and various California bar associations.

-Mr. Dilworth is the incoming Vice-Chair of the California State Bar’s Committee on Professional Responsibility and Conduct (COPRAC), and a past Chair of the Bar Association of San Francisco’s Legal Ethics Committee.
+Mr. Dilworth is the current Advisor and past Chair of the California State Bar’s Committee on Professional Responsibility and Conduct (COPRAC), and a past Chair of the Bar Association of San Francisco’s Legal Ethics Committee.
 He is a member of the Association of Professional Responsibility Lawyers (APRL) and the ABA Center for Professional Responsibility and Conduct (CPRC).
-He is also an Adjunct Professor of Law for the University of San Francisco School of Law where he has taught Legal Ethics for more than ten years.
+He is also an Adjunct Professor of Law for the University of San Francisco School of Law where he has taught Legal Ethics for more than thirteen years.
 Mr. Dilworth also serves as special counsel to his law firm on professional responsibility issues.

 Mr. Dilworth earned his B.A. degree in Philosophy from Northwestern University in 1990.
 He attended law school at the University of San Francisco School of Law where he graduated cum laude in 1995.
 While attending law school, Mr. Dilworth received academic honors, was granted the American Jurisprudence Award in dispute resolution, and received the award for Best Brief in Moot Court competition.